 1. The Great Saltair, Utah

 If you find yourself in Salt Lake City, Utah, you’ll probably hear about the great salt lake (the dead sea of America) where you can float on the water.

-If you take the plunge, there’s no way to miss the Saltair.
-A huge building with Moorish domes that you can see at the same time when you can smell the stench.
+If you take the plunge, there’s no way to miss the Saltair: a huge building with Moorish domes that you can see at the same time when you can smell the stench.

-The Saltair that you see now is actually the third one.
-The first one was built in 1893, in order to provide a safe venue for recreation for families.
+The Saltair that you see now is actually the third one; the first one was built in 1893, in order to provide a safe venue for recreation for families.

 In a period marked by the great depression, WW2, and several mishaps, it finally got destroyed in an arson fire in 1970.

-The third one was built in 1981, approximately a mile from the original venue.
-The lake flooded it a few months after it opened, and receded away after it was restored.
+The third one was built in 1981, approximately a mile from the original venue, and the lake flooded it a few months after it opened, and receded away after it was restored.

 By Deb Pati – The VisaProject